princemuel/advent-of-code/README.md

 > [!WARNING]
 > This repository contains reckless amounts of premature optimizations, (and the not-so optimizations) and consequentially may be _occassionally_ (fine, frequently 😉) overly verbose than any reasonable human would willingly write.
 This is not a cry for help.
 That's just me exploring how far I can push boundaries with Rust.
 >
-> I do try to implement the algorithms in a simpler form first, but they are in a private repo, so you're just gonna take my word for it. (like the wizard who said "I totally tested this spell")
+> I do try to implement the algorithms in a simpler form first, but they are in a private repo, so you're just gonna take my word for it. (like the wizard who said _"I totally tested this spell"_)
 >
-> What you’ll find here is the after version, where I poke at Rust’s type system with a stick, try unnecessary abstractions, add micro-optimizations no one asked for, and then refuse to delete any of it because "it might be useful later."
-Yep, it's my very own Advent of Fun
+> What you’ll find here is the after version, where I poke at Rust’s type system with a stick, try unnecessary abstractions, add micro-optimizations no one asked for, and then refuse to delete any of it just because _"it might be useful later."_ Yep, it's my very own Advent of Fun

 [aoc]: https://adventofcode.com